-Although critics expressed skepticism of the president’s claims of bravado earlier this week during a press conference over the school shooting in Parkland, Florida, President Trump bolstered his case for bravery today by sharing several more potential scenarios in which he would have acted with extreme valor during events that happened in the past.
+Although critics have expressed skepticism of the president’s claims of bravado, such as following the school shooting in Parkland, Florida, President Trump bolstered his case for bravery today by sharing several potential scenarios in which he would have acted with extreme valor during events that happened in the past.

 Would Not Have Been Nervous At Omaha Beach

 Having once asserted he would have charged into Stoneman Douglas High School “even if I didn’t have a weapon”, the president said he would also not have been concerned for his safety in World War II’s most famous battle.

 “I would have easily made it across Omaha Beach during the invasion of Normandy,” he said.
 “I am very fast.
 Extremely fast.
 And I would have just sprinted across the beach and dove into one of the German positions, which is the way to go in that situation.”

 “Too many men probably were just walking on the beach.
 Very sad,” he said.
 “Of course, you don’t know ’til you test it, but I probably would have taken out six or seven machine gun nests, too, saving many lives.”

 Would Have Flown Over Snake River Canyon